anuragchikurdekar/Summer-Olympics/README.md

 # Summer-Olympics
-In this Repository, we are going to see a database for summer olympics and run operations, plot graphs of what we need,
+In this Repository, we are going to see a database for summer olympics and run operations, plot graphs of what we need.